Spider201866/Alan_web/memory-bank/activeContext.md

 - Maintaining separation of `styles.css` and `styles_index.css` is still the plan, but with more shared elements moving to `styles.css`.
 - Maintaining separation of `styles.css` and `styles_index.css`.
 - Adherence to shared appbar pattern and accessibility guidelines.
+- **Visual Consistency**: Striving for pixel-perfect (or as close as practically possible) visual consistency across pages, especially for shared elements like headers/appbars, even if it requires fine-tuning CSS based on observed rendering in specific (emulated) environments.

 ## Important Patterns and Preferences
+- **Header/Appbar Styling**:
+    - Shared `#appBar` on sub-pages is styled via `public/styles/styles.css`.
+Sub-pages must link to this stylesheet and not contain local appbar styles.
+    - The unique `.chatbot-header` on `public/home.html` is also styled in `public/styles/styles.css`, with specific padding adjustments (e.g., `.chatbot-subtitle`) to align its rendered height with the shared `#appBar` in target viewing environments.
+    - Viewport meta tags should be consistent across pages to avoid unexpected rendering differences.
 - **CSP Configuration**: Manage CSP via `helmet` in `server.js`.
 Be mindful of `scriptSrcAttr` for inline event handlers and prefer `addEventListener`.
 - **Event Handling**: Prefer `addEventListener` over inline attributes (`onclick`, etc.) for better CSP compatibility and code organization.
 - **Shared Appbar Pattern**: All new main pages should use `initPage` from `page-template.js`.